We use debit more often, but credit covers higher costs.

 “New payment methods definitely make life more convenient, but they can also make it more difficult to keep your accounts out of the red,” explains April Lewis-Parks, Director of Financial Education for Consolidated Credit.
 “This means household budgeters need to pay closer attention to daily account activity.”

 That extra attention can help you keep checking in good standing so you can avoid hassles, such as overdraft fees.
-According to Statistics Brain, roughly one in five Americans (18%) had at least one overdraft last year.
-Low-income households are more likely to overdraft; roughly 64% of Americans who make less than $30,000 per year had at least one overdraft.

 “Know when automatic payments will be deducted,” Lewis-Parks encourages, “and check your accounts before that date to ensure you have sufficient funds.
 If your bank or credit union has a mobile app, sign up!
 This allows you to check account balances daily to ensure you can make payments and process transactions without an issue.”